fluffyfluffycake/MacGen/README.md

 ********
 *MacGen*
 ********
-A python program to create random mac addresses.
+A C++ program to create random mac addresses.
 To use, run python script and the output will be a random mac address.